unknowtherwise67/Unified-Android-Tweaker/README.md

 ## CAUTION

-- Do not install with any tweaks relative modules, especially the sketchy, snake oil and harmful one.
+- Do not install with any tweaks relative modules as it cause some conflicts.

 ## TO BE INCLUDED